turbine-kreuzberg/spryker-idea-plugin/README.md

 - You can configure the PYZ directory and the base-namespace in Settings->Tools->PYZ Plugin.
 - In OMS XML files you can click command and condition names (e.g. "Oms/SendOrderConfirmation") to get to the definition in either OmsDependencyProvider or any OmsDependencyInjector.
 You can also click the name of a subprocess to open the file (e.g. "DummySubprocess/DummyRefund01.xml").
 - In Twig files you can click the names of included files (e.g. molecules, atoms, widgets etc...) to jump directly to the file.
 For widgets it will try to find a twig file as well as the php file for you to choose from.
+- For transfer objects (e.g. ItemTransfer.php) PYZ tries to resolve definitions and extensions in all *.transfer.xml files.
+Click on the class name to see a list of all usages.
 <!-- Plugin description end -->

 ## About